evolvingstuff/vdw2/content/posts/vitamin-d-survey-in-scotland-only-a-few-take-400-iu-daily.md

 │   ├── TextNode
 │   │   full_match: `VitaminDWiki – `
 │   │   inner_content: `VitaminDWiki – `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((One pill every two weeks gives you all the vitamin D most adults need|1 pill every two weeks fights all of the following))`
 │   │   inner_content: `One pill every two weeks gives you all the vitamin D most adults need|1 pill every two weeks fights all of the following`
-│   │   page: `One pill every two weeks gives you all the vitamin D most adults need|1 pill every two weeks fights all of the following`
-│   │   children:
+│   │   page: `One pill every two weeks gives you all the vitamin D most adults need` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `One pill every two weeks gives you all the vitamin D most adults need|1 pill every two weeks fights all of the following`